-Safety: One company considers safety as the most important property (see Table 2).
-Safety is considered as a derived property originating foremost from analysis and testability.
-In some examined systems, redundancy and certain safety properties are solved outside the actual software implementation, by physical cabling etc. The software in these systems can be overridden by mechanics in case the software malfunctions and a safety critical situation occurs.
+Safety: Safety is considered as a derived property originating foremost from analysis and testing.
+In some of the examined systems, redundancy and certain safety properties are solved outside the actual software implementation, by physical cabling etc. The software in these systems can be overridden by mechanics in case the software malfunctions and a safety critical situation occurs.

-Maintainability: The experienced importance of maintainability varies among the interviewees.
-Some interviewees consider this as an important property whereas others state that maintainability in the context of fixing bugs is unacceptable.
-However, there seems to be an agreement on that maintainability will have to be considered as a more important property in the future, especially in the context of upgradeability.
+Maintainability: Some interviewees state that the developers consider and try to facilitate future maintainability of applications.
+Some interviewees also state that they have very strong requirements (economical and quality) on applications being error free since withdrawing an erroneous application would be very costly due to the product volumes.
+There seems to be an agreement on that maintainability will have to be considered as a more important property in the future, specifically in the context of upgradeability.
 The lifespan of the examined systems can be several decades and customers put demand on new features and require hardware replacement parts to be available during the entire lifespan of a system.
 This requires applications to be well structured and easy to understand for future developers (maintainers).